AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-01.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

 Artificial Intelligence (AI) has become the defining technology of the decade.
-From chatbots to code generators, from self-driving cars to predictive text—AI systems are everywhere.
+From chatbots to code generators, from self-driving cars to predictive text - AI systems are everywhere.
 But before we dive into the cutting-edge world of large language models (LLMs), let’s rewind and understand where this all began.

 This post kicks off our 10-part series exploring how AI evolved into LLMs, how to enhance their capabilities, and how the **Model Context Protocol (MCP)** is shaping the future of intelligent, modular agents.

 ## 🧠 A Brief History of AI

-The term "Artificial Intelligence" was coined in 1956, but the idea has been around even longer—think mechanical automatons and Alan Turing’s famous question: *"Can machines think?"*
+The term "Artificial Intelligence" was coined in 1956, but the idea has been around even longer - think mechanical automatons and Alan Turing’s famous question: *"Can machines think?"*

 AI development has gone through several distinct waves:

 ### 1. **Symbolic AI (1950s–1980s)**
 Also known as "Good Old-Fashioned AI," symbolic systems were rule-based.
 Think expert systems, logic programming, and hand-coded decision trees.
-These systems could play chess or diagnose medical conditions—if you wrote enough rules.
+These systems could play chess or diagnose medical conditions - if you wrote enough rules.

 **Limitations**: Rigid, brittle, and poor at handling ambiguity.